No evidence of bullying in fracking vote, Commons speaker says

 Sir Lindsay Hoyle said the atmosphere was "tense" but there was no evidence of "undue influence" on MPs.

-Sir Lindsay said the report about the incident would be published shortly.
+He added that the report about the incident would be published shortly.

 The chaos surrounding the vote contributed to the swift downfall of Liz Truss, who resigned as prime minister the next day.

-Some MPs had claimed Conservative colleagues were manhandled into backing the government but ministers denied this.
+Some MPs had claimed Conservative colleagues were manhandled into backing the government but ministers denied physical force had been used.

+Labour MP Chris Bryant said he witnessed "clear bullying" in the division lobby of the House of Commons during the vote on 19 October and that one Tory MP, Alexander Stafford, was "physically manhandled".

+But Mr Stafford rejected the claims, saying he had a "frank and robust conversation" with members of the government outside the voting lobbies but "nothing more".